Caroline Ouellette: Coaching career

-a three-game series vs. the US in August 2008.
+a three-game series versus the United States in August 2008.
 She joined the coaching staff of the Concordia Stingers women's ice hockey program in the autumn of 2012.
+As of 2025, she became an assistant coach for the Montreal Victoire of the Professional Women's Hockey League.

 Personal life

 Ouellette graduated from the University of Minnesota Duluth in 2005 with a degree in criminology and women's studies, and she graduated from the National Police Academy in Quebec in 2000.
 She played for Quebec in softball at the 1997 Summer Canada Games.
 On September 11, 2010, the Centre Etienne Desmarteau in Montreal, named one of the two rinks in the arena in Ouellette's honour.
 Caroline Ouellette is involved in raising funds for the Quebec Breast Cancer Foundation, a disease that has affected the Ouellette family.
 On January 21, 2011, Ouellette, along with University of Minnesota Duluth Bulldog alumni Jenny Potter and Maria Rooth, took part in a ceremonial faceoff to mark the first ever game at Amsoil Arena at her alma mater in Duluth.

 She participated in various festivities commemorating the 2012 NHL All-Star Game in Ottawa, Ontario.
 Said festivities included an interview (along with a fan question and answer period) at the Sirius XM Stage at the Scotiabank NHL Fan Fair, the Energizer Night Skate at the Ottawa Rink of Dreams (relocated from the Rideau Canal), and attended the Molson Canadian NHL All-Star Skills Competition on Saturday, January 28, 2012.
 On April 17, 2012, Ouellette (along with Meghan Agosta, Gillian Apps, Courtney Birchard, and head coach Dan Church) took part in the opening faceoff of the playoff game between the Ottawa Senators and the New York Rangers at ScotiaBank Place.

 Ouellette is married to American hockey player and Olympic silver-medalist Julie Chu.
 Ouellette and Chu announced the birth of their daughter Liv in November 2017.
 They welcomed their second child, Tessa, in May 2021.